osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

-# Use a Gazebo Depth Camera with ROS
+# Use a Gazebo-classic Depth Camera with ROS

 ## Introduction

-In this tutorial, you'll learn how to connect a Gazebo depth camera to ROS.
+In this tutorial, you'll learn how to connect a Gazebo-classic depth camera to ROS.
 The tutorial consists of 3 main steps:

-  1. Create a Gazebo model that includes a ROS depth camera plugin
+  1. Create a Gazebo-classic model that includes a ROS depth camera plugin
   2. Set up the depth camera in Gazebo
   3. View the depth camera's output in RViz.

-This is a self-contained tutorial; it does not use the RRBot that is developed in other Gazebo ROS tutorials.
+This is a self-contained tutorial; it does not use the RRBot that is developed in other Gazebo-classic ROS tutorials.
 It is designed to help you get up and running quickly using computer vision in ROS and Gazebo.

 ### Prerequisites